No-Cash-7970/txnDuck/.github/CONTRIBUTING.md

      en: {
        name: 'English', // Shown on language button if it is the current language
-       listName: 'English (US)', // Shown in language menu
+       listName: 'English (US)', // Shown in language menu },
-       country: 'us' // ISO 3166-1-alpha-2 code for the country associated with the language },
      // ADD DATA FOR NEW LANGUAGE HERE
    };